ericandrewlewis/https-http2-and-wordpress/about-https.md

 **Authenticity** ensures that the website we're connecting to is the website we *think* we're connecting to, and not a malicious "man-in-the-middle" pretending to be the website.

-An **SSL certificate** provides this authenticity.
+Authenticity is validated with an **SSL certificate**.

-A **certificate authority** (CA) is responsible for creating SSL certificates.
+A **certificate authority** (CA) is responsible for creating and issuing an SSL certificate.
-A CA validates domain ownership, typically through an email related to the domain's WHOIS information.
-Then the certificate is created.
-The certificate includes two important piece of information: the signature and the public key.
+The CA first validates that the person requesting a certificate owns the domain, then issues a certificate.
+The certificate includes two important piece of information: a **digital signature** and the **web server's public key**.

-The signature is created with the private key of the CA. The private key of the CA is a well-guarded secret.
-By signing the certificate, the CA is giving its stamp of approval.
+The digital signature proves that the CA created the certificate ([read more about digital signatures](about-public-key-cryptography.md#digital-signature)).
 Your browser can verify the authenticity of the SSL certificate by looking at the CAs SSL certificate, and unscrambling the signature with its public key.
 This goes certificate verification goes all the way to "root" certificates that are installed on your computer.
 [How Certificates Use Digital Signatures](http://commandlinefanatic.com/cgi-bin/showarticle.cgi?article=art012) goes into detail about verifying SSL certficate chains by hand.